DigitalPhi/MoralPsychology/docs/schedule.md

 *Topics*

-Transition to concrete facts of human life: If Moran (Korsgaard and Kosman) are right that we are to understand the relevant notion of identification and activity though the connection to reasons and justification, specifically in self-conscious deliberation, then what are we to make of the sort of connection or dependence or relation to another called love? to be mine or to identify with such desire must i understand it at the very least to be open to rational assessment?
+Transition to concrete facts of human life: If Moran (Korsgaard and Kosman) are right that we are to understand the relevant notion of identification and activity though the connection to reasons and justification, specifically in self-conscious deliberation, then what are we to make of the sort of connection or dependence or relation to another called love?
+To be mine or to identify with such desire must I understand it at the very least to be open to rational assessment?

 *Readings*